 What is Barre Attack?

 Barre Attack is a dynamic fusion of Pilates, Ballet and Fitness.
-It's and all body workout using the classic Ballet Barre that attacks the legs, butt, core and arms.
+It's an all-body workout, using the classic Ballet Barre, that attacks the legs, butt, core and arms.
 Not only is Barre Attack fun, you don't need to have prior dance experience to enjoy the benefits of Barre Attack.

 Are Barre Attack Exercises for Me?

-Barre Attack concepts and exercises have been included into our Core Stability classes.
+Barre Attack concepts and exercises have been included into our Group Exercise classes.
 They are fun and effective.
 It will help improve your balance and posture, as well as improving flexibilty and strength.
 Barre Attack exercises are for everyone - they can be modified for beginners, pregnant women and clients with injuries, as well as modified for those who want a challenge!

 What to expect from Barre Attack exercises?

-Barre Attack exercises will be incorporated with traditional Pilates exercises during your Core Stability Class.
+Barre Attack exercises will be incorporated with traditional matwork during your Group Exercise Class.
 The actual structure of the class will vary between instructors but you can expect the following:

 Barre Section: here you will use the classic Ballet Barre ( a new addition in the Southside Rehabilitation gymnasium).
 You will have one or both of your hands on the barre or doing exercises just off the barre.
 Here, expect to hear the terms "first position", "second position" and "plie".
 But it's not just dance....you may also be doing push ups, lunges or stretching.